 Because of antimicrobial resistance and because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy with a single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (with azithromycin allergy or to treat expected chlamydial co-infection use doxycycline 100 mg orally twice a day for 7 days).
 Fluoroquinolones are no longer recommended because resistance is now widespread.
 Bacitracin 500 U/g or gentamicin 0.3% ophthalmic ointment instilled into the affected eye every 2 hours may be used in addition to systemic treatment.
 Sex partners should also be treated.
 Patients need to be evaluated for other sexually transmitted diseases and the local public health authorities (at least in the US) need to be notified.

-Ophthalmia neonatorum is prevented by the routine use of silver nitrate eye drops or erythromycin ointment at birth.
+Ophthalmia neonatorum is prevented by the routine use of silver nitrate eye drops (not available in the US) or erythromycin ointment at birth.
 Infections that develop despite this treatment require systemic treatment.
 For gonococcal infection, ceftriaxone 25 to 50 mg/kg IV or IM (not exceeding 125 mg) is given as a single dose.
 Chlamydial infection is treated with erythromycin 12.5 mg/kg orally or IV 4 times a day for 14 days.
 The parents should also be treated.

 Acute bacterial conjunctivitis tends to differ from viral conjunctivitis by the presence of purulent discharge and the absence of chemosis and preauricular adenopathy.